OISC ACCREDITED UK IMMIGRATION ADVISERS

 In the case of the EEA nationals their own qualification period is 6 years.

-On the other hand, being the civil partner or spouse of a British citizen gives an individual eligibility to apply after three years in the United Kingdom; the necessary requirements are listed below;
+On the other hand, being the civil partner or spouse of a British citizen gives an individual eligibility to apply after three years in the United Kingdom.

 When can I apply for British citizenship as an EEA national?